adimail/adimail.github.io/_posts/2024-06-17-scaling-frontend-applications.md

 ## Project structure and contributions

-Matle Ubl (CTO at vercel) talked about his first time at the startup.
+Matle Ubl (CTO at vercel) talked about his first time at the startup (Vercel).
 At that time, `npm` announced `private modules` that allowed developers to share code as npm packages.
 This is a really bad approach because the teams have to regularly update their _package.json_ files.
 And this can be a potential bottleneck when the application size grows.

 In a team, we need to foster collaboration and ownership through a monorepo structure.
 This could be a bad idea in a sense that anyone on the team can just delete code, but after all software engineering is about trade-offs.
 We can use access restrictions to specific parts within the monorepo to manage contributions.
 On github we can setup CODEOWNERS file [(read more about _CODEOWNERS_)](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) that can restrict certain parts of codebases to teams or users, or require peer reviews from specific people.